 The Steinmetz group develops interdisciplinary approaches to read, edit and control entire genomes across scales.
-The group applies these technologies to trace the developmental trajectory of individual stem cells, determine the molecular underpinnings of rare diseases and understand the genetic basis of complex phenotypes.
+The group applies these technologies to trace the developmental trajectory of individual stem cells, determine the molecular underpinnings of diseases, and understand the genetic basis of complex phenotypes.

 Previous and current research

 One of the most daunting obstacles in biomedicine is the complex nature of most phenotypes (including cancer, diabetes, heart disease and some rare diseases) due to interactions between multiple genetic variants and environmental influences.
 A central challenge is to understand how genetic and environmental perturbations affect health, wellness and disease.
 Our research is directed at understanding such complex traits.
 To do so, we develop novel genomic approaches to study the molecular processes that link genotype to phenotype, to identify the causal underlying factors, and to quantify their contributions.
 We investigate inter-individual variation at the level of the genome, transcriptome, and proteome, which we integrate with higher-level phenotypes.
 Our projects are mainly in the following areas:

 Quantitative genetics: We have piloted new technologies to dissect the genetic and environmental interactions that underlie complex, multifactorial phenotypes.
 We are interested in studying the consequences of genetic variation, learning to predict phenotype from genotype, and integrating multiple layers of molecular data to define intervention points that can be targeted to modulate phenotypes of interest (figure 1).